SinisterSpatula/RetroflagGpiGuides/VideoPoker.md

 * Then Go to Input this machine.

-* Set your controls how you like, I use: Deal-spin: B, Max Bet: Y, Coin in: Kbd Backslash, Bill in: Select, Play Credit: A, Jackpot Reset: D-pad Down.
+* Set your controls how you like, I use: Deal-spin: B, Max Bet: Y, Coin in: Kbd Backslash, Bill in: Select, Play Credit: A, Jackpot Reset: D-pad Down, Play Credit: Start.

 ### Poker